shevious/edx-documentation/en_us/xblock/source/concepts/fields.rst

 Fields can relate to XBlocks in the following ways.

 * **Block usage**: the field data is related to an instance, or usage, of the XBlock in a particular course.
+In most cases, you use the **Block usage** scope.
+For example, for an XBlock that polls learners and shows totals for each response, you would need the question and available answers to be specific to that instance of the XBlock in your course.

 * **Block definition**: the field data is related to the definition of the XBlock.
 The definition is specified by the content creator.
 A definition can